Plumsail/documents-docs/source/flow/how-tos/documents/create-pdf-from-docx-template.rst

 You can store your source file anywhere.
 In this example, we will store our documents in SharePoint.
 Our Flow will get a template from a SharePoint document library, generate a new document based on this template and on some data.
 The resulting document will be stored back to SharePoint document library.

-Now we need to create a Microsoft Flow that will get the template from the SharePoint document library, apply data to this template, convert a document to PDF and save it back to the document library.
+Now we need to create a Power Automate (Microsoft Flow) that will get the template from the SharePoint document library, apply data to this template, convert a document to PDF and save it back to the document library.
 This is how complete flow looks:

 .. image:: ../../../_static/img/flow/how-tos/create-pdf-from-docx-tempalte-flow.png
    :alt: Flow create PDF from DOCX template